QuakeEngines/ET-XreaL/README.txt

 ___________________________________________________________________

-5) COMPILING ON WIN32 WITH VISUAL C++ 2008 EXPRESS EDITION
+5) COMPILING ON WIN32 WITH VISUAL C++ 2010 EXPRESS EDITION
 __________________________________________________________

-1. Download and install the Visual C++ 2008 Express Edition.
+1. Download and install the Visual C++ 2010 Express Edition.

+2. Generate the VC10 projects using Premake:

+	> premake4.exe vs2010

-2. Use the VC9 solutions to compile what you need:
+3. Use the VC10 solution to compile what you need:
-	ET-XreaL/src/engine/wolf.sln
-	ET-XreaL/src/tools/etxmap/etxmap.sln
-	ET-XreaL/src/tools/etxradiant/tools/vcprojects/ETXRadiant.sln
+	ET-XreaL/ETXreaL.sln

+4. OPTIONAL BUILD ETXRadiant (might be difficult)
 	You need additional Win32 dependencies to build the ETXRadiant.
 	Copy them from the DarkRadiant Subversion repository:

 	> svn export -r5702 https://darkradiant.svn.sourceforge.net/svnroot/darkradiant/trunk/w32deps/   ET-XreaL/src/tools/etxradiant/w32deps

+	Compile with ET-XreaL/src/tools/etxradiant/tools/vcprojects/ETXRadiant.sln

 __________________________________